mhnguyen289/jekyll-base/_posts/2017-11-13-how-i-made-my-site.markdown

 categories: jekyll update
 ---

 I made my site by first creating a github public repository from "staticgen.com", then deployed the site so I could begin editing it in my text editor.
-Afterwards, I installed Netlify's CLI globally, deployed my site and authorized my github repository.
+Afterwards, I installed Netlify's CLI globally in my environment, which then deployed my site and authorized my github repository.
 Once deployed, I went to Jekyll's documentation and read how to install their gem as well as how to add post's through their sample application.